wagnerjorge/psda/README.md

 fit <- plr(team_pts ~ fgatt + minutes + efficiency + opp_pts, data = polygonal_variables)
 ```

 The `summary` function is a method of `plr`.
 A summary of the polygonal linear regression model is showed from this method.
-In details, we can observe the quartile of the residuals, estimates of the parameters and its standard deviation.
-Besides, the statistical of test and the p-value is displayed.
+In detail, we can observe the quartile of the residuals, estimates of the parameters and its standard deviation.
+Besides, the statistic of the test and the p-value is displayed.

 ```{r summary}
 s <- summary(fit)